zokahn/r630-iscsi-switchbot/docs/R630_ISCSI_BOOT_GUIDE.md

 This document explains the specific approach taken for configuring iSCSI boot on Dell PowerEdge R630 servers in our lab environment.
 It provides details on the Dell script-focused implementation, hardware considerations, and troubleshooting tips.

+## Configured Servers

+This guide applies to the following Dell R630 servers:

+- **humpty** (192.168.2.230): Primary server with iSCSI boot configured
+- **dumpty** (192.168.2.232): Secondary server with separate iSCSI volume

+Each server requires its own dedicated iSCSI target to avoid boot conflicts.

 ## Overview

 The OpenShift deployment system has been optimized specifically for Dell R630 servers using Dell-provided scripts for iSCSI boot configuration.
 This approach was chosen based on extensive testing that showed Dell scripts handle hardware-specific dependencies better than direct Redfish API implementations.